slitayem/slitayem.github.io/_posts/2020-06-14-oss-contrib-analysis.md

 ![](/img/blog/2020-06-14/oss_experience_years_groups.png){:height="70%" width="70%" .center-image}

 <a name="salary"></a>
-## Are developers contributing to the OSS earning more?
+## Do developers contributing to the OSS have a higher income?
 The respondents salary data shows significant skewness and kurtosis.

     Kurtosis 18551.71